« Previous Page

 These and other signs may be caused by breast cancer or by other conditions.
 Check with your doctor if you have any of the following:

-Breast exams should be part of prenatal and postnatal care.
+Breast examination should be part of prenatal and postnatal care.

 To detect breast cancer, pregnant and nursing women should examine their breasts themselves.
-Women should also receive clinical breast exams during their regular prenatal and postnatal check-ups.
-Talk to your doctor if you notice any changes in your breasts that you do not expect or that worry you.
+Women should also receive clinical breast examinations during their routine prenatal and postnatal examinations.

 Tests that examine the breasts are used to detect (find) and diagnose breast cancer.